Paramount Fine Foods Centre: History

 First opened in 1998 as the Hershey Centre, the complex is located on Rose Cherry Place, which was named after the late wife of Don Cherry, founder and former owner of the Mississauga IceDogs hockey team.
 The closest major intersection is Kennedy Road and Matheson Boulevard East.
 In 2007, a new multi-sport facility called SportZone opened just to the north of the main bowl.
 It houses a full-size indoor soccer field, a full size FIBA basketball court, a gymnastics facility, and two outdoor soccer fields.

-The centre is currently the home arena for the Mississauga Steelheads of the Ontario Hockey League (ice hockey) and Raptors 905 of the NBA G League (basketball).
-It previously housed the Mississauga IceDogs (ice hockey) from 1998 to 2007, the Mississauga Power (basketball) from 2011 to 2015, the Toronto ThunderHawks of the National Professional Soccer League from 2000 to 2001, and the Mississauga MetroStars of the Major Arena Soccer League (indoor soccer) from 2018 to 2019.
+The centre is currently the home arena for the Raptors 905 of the NBA G League (basketball).
+It previously housed the Mississauga Steelheads of the Ontario Hockey League (ice hockey), the Mississauga IceDogs (ice hockey) from 1998 to 2007, the Mississauga Power (basketball) from 2011 to 2015, the Toronto ThunderHawks of the National Professional Soccer League from 2000 to 2001, and the Mississauga MetroStars of the Major Arena Soccer League (indoor soccer) from 2018 to 2019.
 It has also been the venue for numerous musical acts, including The Tragically Hip, Green Day, The White Stripes, Hatebreed, and Chinese superstar Joker Xue.

+In 2024, the city of Mississauga and Maple Leaf Sports & Entertainment (owner of Raptors 905) partnered to being construction of a $30 million practice facility next to the Paramount Fine Foods Centre, which is scheduled to be completed in January 2026.